asynkron/gam-web/src/docs/Why GAM.md

 With one thing to learn and admin, with high cohesion and coherent semantics.

-Akka.NET is a very scalable piece of software; not only in the context of performance, but also in the size of applications it is useful for.
-The core of Akka.NET, Akka.NET-actor, is very small and it can easily be dropped into an existing project where you need asynchronicity and lockless concurrency without hassle.
+GAM is a very scalable piece of software; not only in the context of performance, but also in the size of applications it is useful for.
+The core of GAM, GAM-Actor, is very small and it can easily be dropped into an existing project where you need asynchronicity and lockless concurrency without hassle.

-You can choose to include only the parts of Akka.NET you need in your application and then there's the whole package, the Akka.NET Microkernel - a standalone container in which to deploy your Akka.NET application.
-With the number of CPU cores increasing every cycle, Akka.NET is the alternative that provides outstanding performance, even if you're only running it on one machine.
-Akka.NET also supplies a wide array of concurrency paradigms, allowing users to choose the right tool for the job.
+You can choose to include only the parts of GAM you need in your application or you can use the whole package with persistence and clustering.

-## What's a good use case for Akka.NET?
+## What's a good use case for GAM?
-We see Akka.NET being adopted by many large organizations in a wide range of industries:
+We see GAM being adopted by many large organizations in a wide range of industries:

 * Investment and Merchant Banking
 * Retail